List of Suits characters: Donna Paulsen

 In season 3, Donna begins a romantic relationship with Darby's fixer, Stephen Huntley.
 The morning after their first date, she goes to the copy room to flirt with Stephen, leaving Harvey to ask where she was upon her returning to her desk.
 Not wanting to tell Harvey about her and Stephen dating, she simply says she was helping Stephen with some copying, leaving Harvey to sternly remind her, "You work for me."

-In the fifth episode of the third season, when Donna tells Harvey that she's sleeping with Stephen; though visibly a bit uneasy, he responds that it is ultimately a matter of indifference to him, so long as Donna keeps it fully separate from her life and work in the office, where she is responsible only to him, to which she fully agrees.
+In the fifth episode of the third season, when Donna tells Harvey that she is sleeping with Stephen; though visibly a bit uneasy, he responds that it is ultimately a matter of indifference to him, so long as Donna keeps it fully separate from her life and work in the office, where she is responsible only to him, to which she fully agrees.
 Later though, in the season 3 episode "The Other Time", Harvey admits that her relationship with Stephen does aggravate him.

-In the sixth episode of the third season, it is revealed that Harvey and Donna slept together once when he quit the DA's office 10 years ago, since Donna had told him she doesn't date people she works with and they didn't work together any longer (for the time being).
-When Harvey was promoted at Pearson Hardman, he tells her he needs her there and that he doesn't want to be a lawyer without her.
+In the sixth episode of the third season, it is revealed that Harvey and Donna slept together once when he quit the DA's office 10 years ago, since Donna had told him she does not date people she works with and they did not work together any longer (for the time being).
+When Harvey was promoted at Pearson Hardman, he tells her he needs her there and that he does not want to be a lawyer without her.
 She decides to accept his offer to be his secretary and they both agree that they will forget their night together, and from there starts the mysterious can-opener tradition.

-After remembering all they've been through, Harvey admits to Donna that her relationship with Stephen does bother him but implies that it does not mean he wants her for himself.
+After remembering all they have been through, Harvey admits to Donna that her relationship with Stephen does bother him but implies that it does not mean he wants her for himself.
 She tells him she knows and says, "This is exactly why I had that policy."
 When he asks her why she changed it for Stephen, she replies, "Because I have to live my life, Harvey."